GovTechSG/apex-cloud-troubleshooting/docs/logs/debugging-API-issues.md

     ![Stack trace fields](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/images/stack-trace-fields.png ":size=220")

 1. Browse through the list and review the logs in the **message** column to see the sequence of method calls and diagnose any issues.
-Analyze the stack trace to identify the specific line of code that caused the error or exception.
+Analyse the stack trace to identify the specific line of code that caused the error or exception.

     ![Stack trace messages](https://docs.developer.tech.gov.sg/docs/apex-cloud-troubleshooting-guide/images/stack-trace-messages.png)